ekalachev/SystemDesign/RealTimeDataProcessing/README.md

-Here’s the updated README in Markdown format with the command to run the Cassandra setup script and instructions on how to install Cassandra tools:

 # Scalable Real-Time Analytics System for Website Traffic

 This project demonstrates a **scalable real-time analytics system** built using **Apache Kafka**, **Apache Spark**, and